Respect the hustle, not the stupidity – TechCrunch

 Yes, the media f’ing gorged on the Quibi story yesterday.
 We did, they did, everyone did.
 And really, truly, how could anyone not?
 Nearly $2 billion came in (with $350 million heading back), a star-studded lineup of executives and production teams, an absolutely massive advertising campaign, and a PR strategy that all but begged the sun to melt Icarus’ wings.

-Our collective exhalation on the complete clusterfuck that was Quibi though leads to a legitimate and interesting question: are we obnoxiously attacking a good-faith failure?
+Our collective exhalation on the complete clusterfuck that was Quibi though leads to a legitimate and interesting question: Are we obnoxiously attacking a good-faith failure?
 Wasn’t Quibi a bet just like every other startup, a bet that just happened to fail?
 A16Z’s general partner Andrew Chen put it vividly on Twitter, saying “It’s gross” and lauding the entrepreneurial challenge of building a startup:

 I understand this view, deeply.
 In fact, all of us at TechCrunch understand this.
 One of the things that we pride ourselves on here is respecting the hustle.
 We know how hard it is to launch a startup.
 As a team, we collectively talk to thousands of founders every year, and we hear the heartbreaking stories and the downright trauma at times that comes with building a company.
 Occasionally (and yes, we focus most of our reporting here), we hear about the wins and successes too.

-Let’s be honest: most startups fail.
+Let’s be honest: Most startups fail.
 Most ideas turn out wrong.
 Most entrepreneurs are never going to make it.
 That doesn’t mean no one should build a startup, or pursue their passions and dreams.
-And when success happens, we like to talk about it, report on, and try to explain why it happens — because ultimately, more entrepreneurial success is good for all of us and helps to drive progress in our world.
+When success happens, we like to talk about it, report on it and try to explain why it happens — because ultimately, more entrepreneurial success is good for all of us and helps to drive progress in our world.

 But let’s also be clear that there are bad ideas, and then there are flagrantly bad ideas with billions in funding from smart people who otherwise should know better.
 Quibi wasn’t the spark of the proverbial college dropout with a passion for entertainment trying to invent a new format for mobile phones with ramen money from friends and family.
 Quibi was run by two of the most powerful and influential executives in the United States today, who raised more money for their project than other female founders have raised collectively this year.